 The Master of Education (M.Ed.) in Teaching and Learning: Principles and Pedagogy prepares professionals with educational responsibilities to advance as leaders and innovators.
 Those who complete the degree will develop a strong foundation for career-long growth as reflective practitioners with concern for equity and social justice.
 They will demonstrate growth as caring professionals who skillfully apply current theories and research to their pedagogical practice and will develop their capacities to lead in creating effective learning communities among diverse learners.

 The M.Ed. satisfies the requirement that P-12 teachers (who already hold a NYS initial teaching certificate) complete a master's degree in a related area in order to obtain professional certification.
-Students will be able to independently pursue professional certification after completion of the M.Ed.
+Students with initial certification will be able to independently pursue professional certification after completion of the M.Ed.
 For additional information about New York state professional certification requirements, please review this FAQ document.